Nenkai/gt-modding-hub/docs/blog/posts/inside-ps2-models/lifting-bonnet-on-gt-models.md

 When a game needs to render a model set's models, it will iterate through all of the models and *interpret* their list of commands which closely maps PDI-GL functions.

 The main commands to keep in mind are the `CallShape` commands.
-These take a shape index, and sends the shape's data to VIF for rendering.
+These take a shape index, and sends the shape's data for rendering.
 Any command before after it merely sets up how to render the shape.

 In this example, this model sets up the [boundary box](https://en.wikipedia.org/wiki/Minimum_bounding_box) for rendering, sets up how to render the shape (disabling [alpha test](https://en.wikipedia.org/wiki/Multisample_anti-aliasing#Alpha_testing), setting the [blending function](https://www.khronos.org/opengl/wiki/Blending), disabling [depth mask](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDepthMask.xhtml)...).